Atlas Ramachandran

 M. M. Ramachandran (31 July 1942 – 2 October 2022), better known as Atlas Ramachandran, was an Indian jeweller, film producer and actor.
-He was the chairman of Atlas Jewellery and is known for the tagline of his jewellery, "Janakodikalude Vishwastha Sthapanam".
+He was the chairman of Atlas Jewellery and is known for the tagline of his jewellery, "Janakodikalude Vishwastha Sthapanam" (transl.
+"The people's trusted establishment").
 He had produced and distributed films under the banner "Chandrakanth Films".
 Vaisali (1988) and Sukrutham (1994) are the major films that he has produced.
-He has also acted in few movies notabily in Subhadram (2007) in a lead role.
+He has also acted in a few movies notably in Subhadram (2007) in a lead role.

-Early life
+Early life & career

-Mathukkara Moothedath Ramachandran was born in Mullassery on 31 July 1942 into a family with a rich cultural and literary background.
-His father, late V. Kamalakara Menon (d.
-1995), was a poet and there were frequent Akshara Shlokam recitation sessions at his home.
-Ramachandran was the third of the eight children of his parents, and the second son.
-After acquiring his bachelor's degree in commerce from St.Thomas College, Thrissur affiliate to Kerala University, Ramachandran left to New Delhi for work.
+Ramachandran was born at Mullassery in the Thrissur District of Kerala on 31 July 1942 into a family with a rich cultural and literary background.
+His father, V. Kamalakara Menon (d.
+1995), was a poet, and there were frequent Akshara Shlokam recitation sessions at his home.
+Ramachandran was the third of the eight children and the second son.

+After acquiring his bachelor's degree in commerce from St. Thomas College, Thrissur, he moved to Delhi to begin his professional career as a banker with Canara Bank and then with State Bank of India.